hardwario/website/content/blog/2019-11-05-four-funny-games-for-tech-engagement-of-kids.en.md

 draft: false
 date: 2019-11-05T16:58:20.200Z
 description: >-
-  With the BigClown Kit, kids program simple games to keep them entertained for long afternoons.
+  With the HARDWARIO Kit, kids program simple games to keep them entertained for long afternoons.
 Read four tips for fun activities for young and older kids.
 image_preview: https://res.cloudinary.com/lukasfabik/image/upload/v1572973839/blog/Gift-for12-year-old-boy/image4.png
 image_main: https://res.cloudinary.com/lukasfabik/image/upload/v1572007998/blog/iot-course_full.png
 author: lukas_fabik
 ---
 {{< perex >}}

 The legendary words ‘learning through play’ are as valid today as they were when Comenius first released them into the world.
 Games are by far the easiest way to arouse the interest of kids in tomorrow’s technologies, programming and disciplines.
-We will introduce four simple games through which kids can have fun with the BigClown IoT Kit - a smart box that enables them to gain control of the world around them.
+We will introduce four simple games through which kids can have fun with the HARDWARIO IoT Kit - a smart box that enables them to gain control of the world around them.

 {{< /perex >}}

 Every professional in a given field **had to start somewhere**.
 Today's chefs used to roll dough with their moms, graphic artists drew unicorns with color wax crayons and businessmen bought fictional hotels on the Monopoly gameboard.
 Likewise, today's **programmers and technology innovators** made simple computer games at the turn of the century or assembled circuits so that a light bulb would come on.
 When the light bulb came on, there was a whoop of joy and enthusiasm.

 Today, future programmers have it easier than ever.
 With the [Big Clown IoT Kit](https://shop.hardwario.com/starter-kit/) they can easily assemble and program hardware to create **impressive smart home projects**, even when they're only in primary school.
-That's why BigClown is an ideal gift for boys and girls of around 12 years of age.
+That's why HARDWARIO is an ideal gift for boys and girls of around 12 years of age.

-In BigClown, in addition to useful household appliances, such as a kennel thermometer, burglar alarm or doorbell, they can also create purely **fun games** to entertain themselves and friends.
+In HARDWARIO, in addition to useful household appliances, such as a kennel thermometer, burglar alarm or doorbell, they can also create purely **fun games** to entertain themselves and friends.
 We will introduce **four of them**.

 ## Game 1: Smart spinning top, or who has the strongest centrifugal force